FMotalleb/gradle_repo_manager/README.md

 ## TODO

+- [ ] migrate to pub cache directory change
-- [x] remove a repository entry
+- [x] Remove a repository entry
-- [ ] config file to store repositories, pattern and directories
+- [ ] Implement a configuration file to store repositories, patterns and directories
-- [x] change a repository to another one (can be done using omit)
+- [x] Change a repository to another one (can be done using omit)
-- [ ] change default pattern of maven repository
+- [ ] Modify the default pattern of Maven repository